Jenji/dynamodb-emr-exporter/README.md

 # DynamoDB EMR Exporter
 Uses EMR clusters to export and import dynamoDB tables to/from S3.
-This uses the same routines as dataPipeline BUT it runs everything though a single cluster for all tables rather than a cluster per table.
+This uses the same routines as Data Pipeline BUT it runs everything though a single cluster for all tables rather than a cluster per table.

 ## Export Usage